|Faculty of Arts & Science

 Definition of “Course” in this Calendar

-In these two pages the word “course” is used in two senses:
+In the Calendar, the word “course” is used in two senses:

 - In reference to a single course (such as “standing in a course” etc.) “course” refers equally to a full course or a half course.